 The Most Dangerous Animals in Utah Today

 The state of Utah, and particularly its remote desert and mountainous areas, is home to several dangerous wildlife; some of them have dangerous toxins, others have sharp teeth and claws, while some are just large and aggressive.
 This list will only include animals that cause direct harm, as opposed to those that spread diseases to people.

 - Rattlesnakes: Utah is home to seven different species of rattlesnakes: the specked rattlesnake, the sidewinder rattlesnake, the Mojave rattlesnake, the western rattlesnake, the midget-faded rattlesnake, the Hopi rattlesnake, and the Great Basin rattlesnake.
-These snakes are often found in sagebrush, pinyon and juniper woodlands, sand dunes, grasslands, rocky hillsides, and mountain forests.
+These snakes are often found in sagebrush, pinyon, and juniper woodlands, sand dunes, grasslands, rocky hillsides, and mountain forests.
 They can be identified at a quick glance by the elliptical pupils, the presence of a pit above the nostrils, and of course, the rattle on the tail.
-If you hear a warning rattle, you should stand completely still and try to locate where the sound is coming from first before backing away.
-The venom itself is quite dangerous, because it can lead to pain, swelling, and neurological symptoms.
+If you hear a warning rattling, you should stand completely still and try to locate where the sound is coming from first before backing away.
+The venom itself is quite dangerous because it can lead to pain, swelling, and neurological symptoms.
 Fortunately, with proper medical care, recovery is normal.

 - Black Widow Spider: The adult female of this species, which can be identified by the black body and red markings, has particularly potent venom.
 Symptoms can include muscle pain, swelling, spasms, nausea, and even mild paralysis, but death is exceptionally rare.